bitrise-io/addons-template-service/README.md

 **PARAMS**:

 - `build_slug` (Not required to handle, it is sent by Bitrise core but it is up to the add-on that it want to use for redirection or not.)
+- `app_title` provided by Bitrise, so Beam can show the Bitrise app's name, where the add-on is provisioned

 **FORMVALUES**: